r-hta/R-for-HTA-showcase-2021/README.md

 This is the code used in the workshop.
 This can be accessed interactively using Binder with the link in the above badge.

+For the R code corresponding to the presentation use the following links:

 - [Joshua Soboil, A Sensitivity Analysis Framework for Health Economic Evaluation in Middle Income Countries: Appropriately Incorporating a Comprehensive Approach](https://github.com/jSoboil/Dissertation)

 - [Rose Hart, Rise and Shiny, a new dawn for HTA](https://github.com/rhart1/Shiny-Briggs-HIV-model---R-in-HTA-showcase-2021/)